oconnor663/jacko.io/posts/async_tasks.md

 returned `Pending`, there must be at least one wake time registered, because the only source of blocking was `Sleep`.
 But now we have a second source of
 blocking: `JoinHandle`.
-If a `JoinHandle` is `Pending`, that could be because another task is sleeping and has register a wake time.
+If a `JoinHandle` is `Pending`, that could be because another task is sleeping and has registered a wake time.
 However, it could also be that that other task is about to return `Ready` as soon as we poll it, but we haven't polled it yet.
 This is sensitive to the _order_ of our tasks list.
 If a task at the front is waiting on a task at the back, we might end up with